open-contracting-extensions/ocds_milestone_documents_extension/README.md

 Depending on the nature of the documents, publishers should consider duplicating information in the parent sections documents block also.

-## Worked Example
+## Example

-During the implementation of a contract, the buyer set different milestones that the supplier must met.
-Each of these milestone could has an associated document that offers more details about the met milestone, for example a consultancy report
+During the implementation of a contract, the buyer sets milestones that the supplier needs to meet.
+Each of these milestones can have an associated document that offers more details about the met milestone: for example, a consultancy report:

 ```json
 {